Equations for fields with additional fundamental physical constants: Lie algebras of generalized symmetries in quantum phase space

-2. The dimensionality of the generalized algebra and the physical dimensions of operators contained in should be the same as in the algebra (\ref{standart}).

-3. The generalized algebra should contain the Lorentz algebra as its subalgebra, and commutation relations of the Lorentz subalgebra with other generators should be the same as in the initial algebra.
+One can consider possible generalizations of the Lie algebra (\ref{standart}) under fulfilment of the following conditions \cite{lekh,khle}: a) the generalized algebra should be a Lie algebra, b) the dimensionality of the generalized algebra and the physical dimensions of operators contained in should be the same as in the algebra (\ref{standart}), c) the generalized algebra should contain the Lorentz algebra as its subalgebra, and commutation relations of the Lorentz subalgebra with other generators should be the same as in the initial algebra.

-The procedure of generalization of the algebra (\ref{standart}) described above may be named as the relativistic or the Lorentz-invariant deformation of the algebra (\ref{standart}) because the property of the Lorentz symmetry is conserved as the fundamental law of nature.
+The procedure of generalization of the algebra (\ref{standart}) described above may be named as a relativistic or a Lorentz-invariant deformation of the algebra (\ref{standart}) because the property of the Lorentz symmetry is conserved as the fundamental law of nature.
 However in some cases the canonical Poincar{\'e} invariance can be violated.
-The violation can occur as in commutation relations, as in realization of the commutation relations.
-For instance, the assumption that a generalized field put in correspondence to a particle must transform according to a definite irreducible representation of the Poincar{\'e} group can be superfluous.

-The algebra with the generators $F_{ij}$, $p_{i}$, $x_{i}$, and $I$, that is the maximal generalization of the algebra (\ref{standart}) under the conditions written above, has the following form:
+The Lie algebra with the generators $F_{ij}$, $p_{i}$, $x_{i}$, and $I$, that is the maximal generalization of the algebra (\ref{standart}) under the conditions written above, has the following form \cite{lekh,khle}: